Brad Sherman

 Bradley James Sherman (born October 24, 1954) is an American accountant and politician serving as the U.S. representative for California's 32nd congressional district.
 A member of the Democratic Party, he first entered Congress in 1997.
 Sherman represented California's 24th congressional district for three terms, California's 27th congressional district for five terms, and California's 30th congressional district for five terms.
-His district includes parts of the San Fernando Valley in Los Angeles County and the eastern part of the Simi Hills in Ventura County.
+His district includes parts of the San Fernando Valley in Los Angeles County and Simi Valley in Ventura County.

 Early life, education, and early career

 Sherman was born in Los Angeles, the son of Lane (from the Philadelphia area) and Maurice Hyman Sherman (from Indiana).
 His parents were both of Ukrainian Jewish descent.
 He attended Mark Keppel High School and Corona del Mar High School.
 He received a Bachelor of Arts in political science from the University of California, Los Angeles, in 1974, and a Juris Doctor from Harvard Law School in 1979.
 He is a Certified Public Accountant who worked at one of the nations' Big Four accounting firms.
 As part of his work there, he helped represent the Philippine government under Corazon Aquino in a successful effort to seize assets of deposed president Ferdinand Marcos.
 Sherman was an instructor at Harvard Law School's International Tax Program.